phu0ngng/nccl/doc/source/usage/p2p.rst

 Point-to-point calls within a group will be blocking until that group of calls completes, but calls within a group can be seen as progressing independently, hence should never block each other.
-It is therefore important to merge calls that needs to progress concurrently to avoid deadlocks.
+It is therefore important to merge calls that need to progress concurrently to avoid deadlocks.

 Below are a few examples of classic point-to-point communication patterns used by parallel